Glossary term

 Since 2018, vehicle emissions in the UK and across the EU for new car registrations have been measured using the World Harmonised Light Vehicle Test Procedure (WLTP).
 This was specified as the current European type approval test in Commission Regulation (EU) 2017/1151 and was brought into UK law by The Road Vehicles (Defeat Devices, Fuel Economy and Type-Approval) (Amendment) Regulations 2018 (SI 2018/673).

 Before the introduction of WLTP, emissions testing was done using the New European Driving Cycle (NEDC).
-However, this test is considered outdated and does not provide as accurate a measure of a vehicle’s real-world emissions as the WLTP test.
-This clause therefore specifies that vehicles must be tested using the WLTP to qualify as ULEV/ ZLEV.
+However, this test is considered outdated and does not provide as accurate a measure of a vehicle’s real-world emissions as WLTP.
+This clause therefore specifies that vehicles must be tested using WLTP to qualify as ULEV or ZLEV.

 Ultra Low Emission Vehicle (ULEV)